hongjfix/temporal_example/README.md

-Temporal provide a docker image for server: https://github.com/temporalio/docker-compose.git
+Temporal has provided a docker image for server: https://github.com/temporalio/docker-compose.git